First impressions are hugely important, so, your CV and LinkedIn profile need to reflect this.

 How to create a good LinkedIn profile

-LinkedIn is an incredibly powerful tool, with 675m users across 200 countries.
+LinkedIn is an incredibly powerful tool, with 675m users across the globe.

 The network has two new users per second* so it is important you optimise your profile to give yourself the best chance of standing out from the crowd.